-Restarting your policy is subject to payment of all premiums outstanding and the completion of a Declaration of Health Form by each Life Insured.
-Depending on what is disclosed on this form the Company may request further medical and/or other information, accept or decline the reinstatement and/ or make changes to the policy terms or conditions including the Premium to be paid.
+Restarting your policy is subject to payment of all Premiums outstanding and the completion of a Declaration of Health Form by each Life Insured.
+Depending upon what is disclosed on this form the Company may request further medical and/or other information, accept or decline the reinstatement and/or make changes to the policy terms or conditions including the Premium to be paid.

-4. Cancelling your Policy/Protection Benefits Ceasing
+5. Cancelling your Policy/Protection Benefits Ceasing

-The Protection Benefit(s) will cease when any one of the following events occurs:
+The Protection Benefits will cease when one of the following events occurs:

-- A claim is made under the Lump Sum on Death Benefit, on a single life or the first death in a joint life policy. - You make a claim under the Accelerated Specified Illness Benefit which reduces the Lump Sum on Death Benefit amount to zero. - The Life Insured(s) reaches the end of the Term of Cover for the Protection Benefit(s). - You give written notification that you wish to cancel your policy. - We do not receive a premium on the date the Premium is due for payment and 30 days elapse since that date the premium remains unpaid.
+- A claim is made under the Lump Sum on Death Benefit or Income on Death Benefit on a single life policy. - Both Lives Insured make a claim under the Lump Sum on Death Benefit or Income on Death Benefit on a dual life policy. - You make a claim under Standalone Specified Illness Benefit and there is no Lump Sum on Death or Income on Death Benefit on a single life policy. - The Life Insured(s) reaches the end of the Term(s) of Cover for the Protection Benefit(s) (with the exception of the Whole of Life Continuation Benefit) - You give written notification that you wish to cancel your policy. - You do not pay us a Premium on the date the Premium is due for payment and 30 days elapse since that date the premium was due.

-The Company may also retain any Premiums paid under the Policy.
+The Company will retain any Premiums paid under the Policy.

-5. Who is Covered
+6. Who is Covered

-The Life Insured(s) is covered for the amount of the Protection Benefits applying until the end of the Term of Cover for each of the Protection Benefits.
-The Life or Lives Insured(s) details and chosen benefits are stated in the Policy Schedule or any endorsement.
-Once we have collected your first Premium and your policy has started, the Life or Lives Insured(s) is/are covered for the amount of the Protection Benefits applying from the later of the Policy Start Date and the date we collect your first Premium.
+The Life Insured(s) is covered for the Protection Benefits that apply to the Life Insured(s) until the end of the Term(s) of Cover for the Protection Benefits.
+Cover commences from the later of the Policy Start Date and the date we collect your first Premium.

 We will require proof of the age of the Life Insured(s) either on Application or before we pay a claim.
 If it is discovered that the age or the sex of a Life Insured has been mis-stated, the amount payable under the provision of the policy will be adjusted as determined by the Actuary and may result in the non payment of the benefit.
-The Company may retain any Premiums paid under the Policy.
+The Company will retain any Premiums paid under the Policy.

-6. Settlement/Correspondence
+7. Settlement/Correspondence